Aviation chiefs ask EU leaders to halt carbon row

 The average list price for an A330 is $209 to $231 million, while an A380 has a list price of $390 million, according to an Airbus 2012 price list.

 "It is not just China's airlines and industry association opposing the scheme.
-Now the whole world is opposing it," Cai Haibo, deputy secretary-general of the China Air Transport Association CATA.L, told Reuters.
+Now the whole world is opposing it," Cai Haibo, deputy secretary-general of the China Air Transport Association (CATA), told Reuters.

 "This shows that this ETS is illegal and unreasonable and should be withdrawn or postponed," he said.